 What is Sage?

-Both as a spice for food and its incredible health benefits.
-It is an evergreen plant which makes it available throughout the year.
-Also, can be found freshly dried to pull powdered or made into a delicious tea.
+Both as a food spice and with its incredible health benefits.
+It is an evergreen plant that makes it accessible all year round.
+Also, it can be found freshly dried to pull powdered or made into a delicious tea.

-You may not realize it, but you are using sage every day.
+You may not think that, but you use sage every day.
 It is the ingredient in deodorant products!
 What is a sage?
 What are other health benefits of sage?

 The Benefits of Sage:

 The protein, best known as an amino acid, is essential for building lean muscles, and the sage contains a lot of it.

 By eating more sage, you will repair muscle tissue and promote the regeneration of healthy sounds.